ArundhatiApte/ResponsiveWebSockets.js/README.md

 });
 ```

-The server connection accepts typed arrays or `ArrayBuffer` as a parameter,
+The server connection accepts typed arrays or `ArrayBuffer` as a parameter.
-the client connection accepts only `ArrayBuffer`.
+The client connection accepts only `ArrayBuffer`.
 Since the WebSocket in the browser does not have a way to send
 a message in parts, in different frames, for performance purposes, the client connection, when sending
 a request, response or an unrequesting message, expects to receive an `ArrayBuffer` with an empty space
 at the beginning for the header.
-(Avoiding allocating a new block of memory for the header + message body)
+(Avoiding allocating a new block of memory for the header + message body.)
 Example of using a client connection:

 ```js